axelhahn/bash_colorfunctions/docs/_index.md

 <html>
 <div class="hero">
   <h2>Welcome</h2>
-  Class like funtions to set colors easily in your bash scripts.
+  'color' is a class like component to simplify the handling of ansi colors and keeps the color settings readable.
+  A set NO_COLOR=1 will be respected.

 </div>
 </html>